carlosivanr/hugo_website/content/courses/rstats/_index.md

 ---
 title: ANOVA in R
 linkTitle: ANOVA with R
-summary: This courses was designed to introduce R newcomers to conducting ANOVA and is currently a work in progress.
+summary: This course is currently a work in progress and is designed to showcase how to conduct ANOVAs in R using the jmv and rstatix packages.
 date: '2021-05-12'
 type: book
 ---